jerkar/springboot-plugin/README.md

 **Explanation :**

-* `@org.jerkar:addin-spring-boot:1.2.7.+` tells jerkar to use this addin (This will be downloaded from your download repository).
+* `@org.jerkar:addin-spring-boot:1.2.7.+` tells jerkar to use this addin (This will be downloaded from your download repository, Maven central by default).
 It fetches the lastest verion of the addin starting with '1.2.7.'.
 * `-buildClass=JkSpringbootBuild` tells Jerkar to instantiate an object of this class.
 This class is located in the above addin.
 * `scaffold` tells Jerkar to execute `scaffold` method of the previously instantiated object.
 The `scaffold` method actually creates project directory structure along a basic build class tailored for Spring boot projects.